All Episodes

 And that would mean, okay, your valuation of whatever stocks you have, whatever portfolio you may have, is X today if you sold today.

-But maybe if that correction happens, then you sell them, maybe even below water at that point.
+But maybe if that correction happens and you sell them, maybe even below water at that point.

 I don't know.

-The reason you want to invest in your in a home was over time home values go up.
+The reason you want to invest in your home because over time, home values go up.

-You know, most economic advisors would tell you that you know, if you're gonna put money in the stock market, don't make it money that you're gonna likely need in the next 10 years.
+You know, most economic advisors would tell you that, you know, if you're going to put money in the stock market, don't make it money that you're going to likely need in the next 10 years.

-Um, there's an American um uh there's a woman that defected from North Korea in 2007, age of 13, and actually says North Korea was not this nuts after attending an Ivy League university.
+There's an American, there's a woman that defected from North Korea in 2007, age of 13, and actually says North Korea was not this nuts after attending an Ivy League university.

-Anyway, one of several hundred North Korean defectors that settled in the United States, uh, transferred to Columbia, this particular woman, her name is uh you know you I'm not gonna get it right.
+Anyway, one of several hundred North Korean defectors that settled in the United States transferred to Columbia, this particular woman, her name is, I'm not going to get it right.

 Anyway, she transferred to Columbia from a South Korean university 2016.